Fakerallen/thingpark-iot-flow-js-driver/README.md

 ### Driver

-The `driver` is the piece of code responsible to decode uplinks/downlinks and to encode downlinks for a device applicative stack.
+The `driver` is the piece of code responsible to decode uplinks/downlinks and to encode downlinks for a single device communication protocol.
 It is the core part of the IoT Flow framework to interact with new devices.

+If a device is exposing several incompatible communication protocols, then several drivers needs to be implemented, one for each.

 ### Thing